-N Korea says Trump sent letter to Kim, offers cooperation
+N. Korea says Trump's letter offers anti-virus cooperation

-SEOUL, South Korea — President Donald Trump sent a personal letter to North Korean leader Kim Jong Un, seeking to maintain good relations and offering cooperation in fighting the viral pandemic, Kim's sister said Sunday.
+SEOUL, South Korea — President Donald Trump sent a personal letter to North Korean leader Kim Jong Un, seeking to maintain good relations and offering cooperation in fighting the coronavirus pandemic, Kim's sister said Sunday.

-The latest correspondence came as Kim observed the firing of tactical guided weapons over the weekend, drawing criticism from South Korea, as the nuclear talks remain deadlocked.
+The latest correspondence came as Kim observed the firing of tactical guided weapons over the weekend, drawing criticism from South Korea, as nuclear talks remain deadlocked.

-In a statement carried by the Korean Central News Agency, Kim's sister and senior ruling party official, Kim Yo Jong, praised Trump for sending the letter at a time when "big difficulties and challenges lie ahead in the way of developing ties" between the countries.
+In a statement carried by the North's official Korean Central News Agency, or KCNA, Kim's sister and senior ruling party official, Kim Yo Jong, praised Trump for sending the letter at a time when "big difficulties and challenges lie ahead in the way of developing ties" between the countries.

-In the letter, she said Trump explained his plan to "propel the relations between the two countries ... and expressed his intent to render cooperation in the anti-epidemic work" in an apparent reference to the global coronavirus outbreak.
+In the letter, she said Trump explained his plan to "propel the relations between the two countries ... and expressed his intent to render cooperation in the anti-epidemic work," an apparent reference to the global coronavirus outbreak.
+She said her brother expressed his gratitude for Trump's letter.

 North Korea has repeatedly said there hasn't been a single case of the coronavirus on its soil.
 Some foreign experts question that claim and say an outbreak in the North could cause a humanitarian disaster because of its poor medical infrastructure.
+Last month, the State Department expressed concerns about North Korea's vulnerability to a potential coronavirus outbreak and said it was ready to support efforts by aid organizations to contain the spread of the illness in the North.

+A senior Trump administration official said Sunday that Trump sent a letter to Kim that the official said was consistent with Trump's efforts to engage global leaders during the pandemic.
+The official said Trump looks forward to continued communications with the North Korean leader.

 Kim Yo Jong said Trump's letter is "a good example showing the special and firm personal relations" between the North Korean and U.S. leaders.
 But she said it's not a good idea to "make hasty conclusion or be optimistic about" the prospect for bilateral relations.